 A password manager relieves the burden of thinking up and memorizing unique, complex logins—the hallmark of a secure password.
 It allows you to safely share those logins with others when necessary.
 And because these tools encrypt your login info in a virtual vault—either locally or in the cloud—and lock it with a single master password, they protect the passwords themselves.
 If you’re looking to up your security game, a password manager is the way to go.

-Here are our top two picks, followed by tips on what to look for when shopping for a password manager and full reviews of all six products.
+Here are our top two picks, followed by tips on what to look for when shopping for a password manager and links to full reviews of all the products.